Zummiee/eCommerceSite_for_photos_with_postgresql/README.md

 5) create htmls and routes for photo catogories under best products
 6) update script to allow users to adjust purchase amount on the shopping cart page
 7) also create a purchase record for single product purchase via "buy now" button
+8) update script to allow admin to delete comments as s/he sees fit